 10 TRANSFER OF UNPAID AND UNCLAIMED DIVIDEND AMOUNT TO INVESTOR EDUCATION ANDPROTECTION FUND ACCOUNT :

 Pursuant to the provisions of section 124 of the Companies Act 2013 which came in toeffect from 07.09.2016 the declared dividends which remained unpaid or unclaimed for aperiod of seven years has to be transferred by the company to the Investor Education andProtection Fund (IEPF) established by the Central Government.
-During the year 2016-17transfer of Unclaimed Dividend of the year 2009-10 was not applicable since the dividendwas not declared for the year 09-10.
+During the year 2021-22transfer of Unclaimed final Dividend of the year 2013-14 was applicable since dividend wasdeclared for the financial year 13-14.

 |Dividend year ||Date of declaration of dividend ||Due date for transfer to IEPF |